-Academic assistantship positions include Reader, Teaching Assistantship (TA), and Graduate Student Researcher (GSR).
-These positions are intended to provide qualified students with relevant training for academic and academic-related careers in teaching and research and to augment limited university resources for graduate student support.
+Academic assistantship positions include Reader, Teaching Assistant (TA), and Graduate Student Researcher (GSR).
+These positions are intended to provide qualified students with relevant training for academic and academic-related careers in teaching and research and to augment limited University resources for graduate student support.

 Limited TA positions are available within the Geography Department (priority is given to students with guaranteed TA funding in their admissions offer letter).
 A call for applications is sent by the Student Affairs Officer via email during Winter Quarter for the subsequent academic year.
-Limited Reader positions are available every quarter, depending on faculty's needs.
-The Department adheres to University-wide policies and procedures, including any collective bargaining units governing the selection, appointment, supervision, and training of all student assistantships published in the Academic Apprenticeship Personnel Manual: http://www.gdnet.ucla.edu/gss/appm/aapmstudent.pdf.
+Limited Reader positions are available every quarter, depending on faculty need.
+The Department adheres to university-wide policies and procedures, including any collective bargaining units governing the selection, appointment, supervision, and training of all student assistantships published in the Academic Apprenticeship Personnel Manual: https://grad.ucla.edu/funding/working-at-ucla/academic-apprentice-personnel-manual/.

-Students in assistantship positions must register and enroll in at least 12 units each quarter (including TA courses, such as 375 or 495).
+Students in assistantship positions must register and enroll in at least 12 units each quarter (including the TA course 495).
 Students holding academic apprentice appointments who are enrolled in fewer than 12 units, take a leave of absence, or withdraw will have their appointments terminated.